-Confidential information
+Confidential Information

-The term "confidential information" refers to proprietary information about our organization's strategies and operations as well as patient information and third party information.
-Improper use or disclosure of confidential information could violate legal and ethical obligations.

-HCA Healthcare colleagues may use confidential information only to perform their job responsibilities and shall not share such information with others unless the individuals and/or entities have a legitimate need to know the information in order to perform their specific job duties or carry out a contractual business relationship, provided disclosure is not prohibited by law or regulation.
+The term "Confidential Information" refers to proprietary information about our organization's strategies and operations as well as patient, colleague, and third-party information.
+Improper use or disclosure of Confidential Information could violate legal and ethical obligations.
+HCA Healthcare colleagues may use Confidential Information only to perform their job responsibilities and shall not share such information with others unless the individuals and/or entities have a legitimate need to know the information in order to perform their specific job duties or carry out a contractual business relationship, provided disclosure is not prohibited by law or regulation.

-Confidential information, also referred to as "sensitive information," covers virtually anything related to HCA Healthcare's operations that is not publicly known, such as personnel data maintained by the organization; patient lists and clinical information, including individuallyidentifiable patient information and clinical quality data; patient financial information, including credit card data and social security numbers; passwords; pricing and cost data; information pertaining to acquisitions, divestitures, affiliations and mergers; financial data; details regarding federal, state, and local tax examinations of the organization or its joint venture partners; proprietary information from a research sponsor or the data generated from the research; strategic plans; marketing strategies and techniques; supplier and subcontractor information; and proprietary computer software.
-Sensitive data may also include photos and videos.
+Confidential Information also covers virtually anything related to HCA Healthcare's operations that is not publicly known, such as personnel data (e.g., employee ID numbers and information) maintained by the organization; patient lists and clinical information, including individually-identifiable patient information and clinical quality data; patient financial information, including credit card data and social security numbers; passwords; pricing and cost data; information pertaining to acquisitions, divestitures, affiliations and mergers; financial data; details regarding federal, state, and local tax examinations of the organization or its joint venture partners; proprietary information from a research collaborator or sponsor or the data generated from the research; strategic plans; marketing strategies and techniques; supplier and subcontractor information; and proprietary computer software.
+Some photos and videos may be considered confidential information.

-Use of due care and due diligence is required to maintain the confidentiality, availability and integrity of information assets the company owns or of which it is the custodian.
-Because so much of our clinical and business information is generated and contained within our computer systems, it is essential that each HCA Healthcare colleague protect our computer systems and the information contained in them by not sharing passwords and by reviewing and adhering to our information security policies and standards.
+Use of due care and due diligence is required to maintain the confidentiality, availability and integrity of information assets the Company owns or of which it is the custodian.
+Because so much of our clinical and business information is generated and contained within our computer systems, it is essential that each HCA Healthcare colleague protect our computer systems and the information contained in them by not sharing passwords and by reviewing and adhering to our Information Protection & Security (IPS) policies and standards.